jesseklein406/data-structures/README.md

 ###Binary Search Tree Delete()
 Access 'bst.py' for the class Node and create a binary search tree with a delete() method.
 The test file for the module is 'test_bst.py'.
 We referred to Wikipedia [here](https://en.wikipedia.org/wiki/Binary_search_tree).

+###Binary Search Tree Rebalance()
+Access 'bst.py' for the class Node and create a binary search tree with a rebalance() method.
+The test file for the module is 'test_bst.py'.
+We referred to Wikipedia [here](https://en.wikipedia.org/wiki/Tree_rotation) for tree rotation and used their conventions for test cases.